mrmeku/HTfloML/README.md

 HTFLOML
 ===========

 An HTML formatter made for my buddy tflo (hence H-tflo-ML).

- * Use a character limit of 100.
- * Use an indent size of 2 per indent level.
+It formats HTML according to the following rules using a default character limit of 100 and an indent size of 2 spaces.
- * Opening tags increase the indent level.
- * Closing tags decrease the indent level.

   * Opening tag placement
     * On a new line if shorter than the character limit.
     * Otherwise, place each attribute on a new line further indented by two levels.
   * Closing tag placement
- 	   * Next the opening tags of an empty element if it would not go passed the character limit.
+    * Next to the opening tag if an empty element and it would not go passed the character limit.
     * Otherwise, on a new line.
   * Comment tag placement
     * On a new line if shorter than the character limit
     * Otherwise place the comment on a new line such that paragraphs (delimited by empty lines) wrap at the character limit.
   * Text node placement
     * On a new line if shorter than the character limit.
     * Otherwise place the text such that paragraphs (delimited by empty lines) wrap at the character limit.
   * Leaf elements placement
     * On a new line if shorter than the character limit.

 Installation
 ------------